vini9698/ContactsManagement/README.md

 - **ASP.NET Core**: Used for creating a RESTful API to manage contacts.
 - **JSON**: Contact data is stored in a JSON file.
 - **Dependency Injection**: Applied for managing logging and services.
-- **Detailed Logging**: Logs requests, errors, and unauthorized access attempts to aid debugging and monitoring.

 ## Features